Epclusa (sofosbuvir, velpatasvir)

 What are the possible side effects?

-Multiple clinical trials evaluated the safety and efficacy of Epclusa.
 The most common side effects of Epclusa are headache and tiredness.
-When taken with ribavirin, the most common side effects are:
+When taken with ribavirin, the most common side effects include:1,2

 - Anemia (low red blood cell count)